nuvitekdev/SalesforceFrameworks/force-app/main/UtilityComponents/nuviAI/README.md

 - **Apex Controller**: `LLMController.cls`
 - **Custom Settings**: Configuration for LLM providers and defaults

+### Image Processing Implementation

+The image processing functionality works by:
+1. Retrieving image attachments from the current record using Salesforce's ContentDocument API
+2. Converting each image to base64 format
+3. Sending the images to OpenAI's Vision-capable models (GPT-4 Vision)
+4. Processing the response and displaying the results to the user

+This implementation has several advantages:
+- No need to store images in external systems
+- Secure processing within the Salesforce ecosystem
+- Support for multiple file types including JPEG, PNG, and PDF
+- Ability to process multiple images in a single request
+- Integration with the existing conversation history system

 ### Security Considerations

 - API keys for LLM providers are stored securely using Named Credentials
 - Data sent to external AI services follows Salesforce security best practices
 - The component respects Salesforce field-level security and sharing rules
+- Images are processed securely with appropriate size limits and controls

 ## Troubleshooting